Overall System Status:

 Some departments contract with outside Internet Service Providers for calling cards that allow their staff members to dial a toll-free number to access the Internet while they are traveling for that department.
 Check with your department to see if this service has been arranged.

 Many major airports, hotels, restaurants, cafes, conference hosts, and other organizations now offer Internet access to travelers.
-As the majority of these are wireless in nature, sites such as the Wi-Fi ZONE Finder can help you search for a connection point near your destination.
 While normally offered for a fee, some organizations are now offering free Internet access to their patrons.
 Check with the individual organization for details.

 The easiest way to access the new Blitz system when you are traveling is to start a web browser and go to https://bwa.dartmouth.edu if your account is on the clouse system, or https://owa.dartmouth.edu if your account is on the on-premise system.